 Chris Eubank Jr fined £100,000 for slapping Conor Benn with egg

-Eubank and Benn will fight at the Tottenham Hotspur Stadium on April 26
+Eubank and Benn will fight at Tottenham Hotspur Stadium on 26 April

 Your support helps us to tell the story